svikashk/agile/agile/kanban-what-are-kanban-cards.md

 - Searching and finding information is hard
 - Physical boards work for small teams but don’t scale for large kanban teams

-These restrictions with the physical kanban cards led to the rise of digital kanban tools.
+These restrictions with the physical kanban cards led to the rise of digital kanban software tools.

 ---